geniusyield/market-maker/README.md

   }
 }
 ```
-* `mbc_user` describes individual bot.
+* `mbc_user` describes bot's wallet.
   * `ur_s_key_path` is the path to signing key file.
   * `ur_coll` (optional) is the UTxO to be reserved as collateral.
 Though specifying `ur_coll` is optional but it is advised to set it as then this UTxO would be reserved (i.e., would not be spent) and thus be always available to serve as collateral.
-It is preferred for `ur_coll` to be pure 5 ada only UTxO (i.e., no other tokens besides ada).
+It is preferred for `ur_coll` to be pure 5 ADA only UTxO (i.e., no other tokens besides ADA).
   * `ur_stake_address` (optional) is the bech32 stake address (`stake_test1...` for testnet and `stake1...` for mainnet).
-If specified, bot would place orders at the mangled address so that ada in those orders (both as an offer or as received payment) would be staked.
+If specified, bot would place orders at the mangled address so that ADA in those orders (both as an offer or as received payment) would be staked.
 Note that if an order undergoes partial fill, received payment is in the generated order UTxO and is received by the author of order only when order is completely filled or is cancelled.
 * Fields `mbc_fp_nft_policy`, `mbc_fp_order_validator`, `mbc_po_config_addr` and `mbc_po_refs` relate to DEX smart contracts and can be left as it is.
 See sample files corresponding to the network to know for these values.
 * `mbc_delay` - Bot in single iteration tries to determine which orders need to be placed and which are needed to be cancelled.
 Once determined, it tries building the transactions and proceeds with submitting them, completing this single iteration. `mbc_delay` determines time in microseconds that bot must wait before proceeding with next iteration.
 * `mbc_price_config` gives the configuration on how to get market price using https://docs.gomaestro.org/DefiMarketAPI/mkt-dex-ohlc Maestro endpoint, for a token.